 The proposed annexation of the City of West Sacramento to the Sacramento Regional County Sanitation District will allow the City to decommission its treatment plant.
 The City of West Sacramento will continue to operate and maintain the collector system.
 There will be no change in the combined discharge rates.
 The total outflow of both systems before and after connection will be the same.
-It will only increase based on actual growth and build out of the existing General Plans of all communities that are connected to the plant.
+It will only increase based on growth and build-out of the existing General Plans of all communities that are connected to the treatment plant.
+The projected population growth is based on General Plan projections.